Advertisements

 Relocating to the USA under the Construction Visa Program requires you to meet certain USA work visa requirements.
 The visa you receive depends on your skill level, job contract duration, and employer sponsorship.

-H-2B Visa
+A. H-2B Visa

 The H-2B Visa is the most popular for construction workers.
 It is a temporary non-agricultural work visa that allows foreign nationals to work in the USA for up to one year, with possible extensions.